-- 75 per cent of those surveyed said having ovarian cancer had a negative impact on their mental health. - Over half of those surveyed were never asked about the impact of their treatment on their mental health. - Of those experiencing mental ill health as result of having ovarian cancer, 22 per cent reported they were not referred for support.
+- 52 per cent of those surveyed said having ovarian cancer had a negative impact on their mental health. - ▶ 48 per cent were never asked about the impact of their treatment on their mental health. - 23 per cent of those experiencing mental ill health as a result of having ovarian cancer reported they were not referred for support.

-It is clear that there is an urgent need to better embed mental health support in the care and treatment received, from ensuring that it is asked about at every appointment, to having the services available to be referred to.
+It is clear that there is an urgent need to better embed mental health support in the care and treatment received by women with ovarian cancer, from ensuring that it is asked about at every appointment, to having the services available to be referred to.